tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 <hr>

-### C. Parse the first command line argument, and only show that number of quotes
+### C. Parse the first command line argument, and only show that number of activities

 - Here's a great article walking through how to do this - https://medium.com/netscape/a-guide-to-create-a-nodejs-command-line-package-c2166ad0452e - but we'll give you specific instructions below